larapriscillaanderson/LeetCode/README.md

 Goal: Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

-· returning indices instead of the value at the index · find a current value that equals the target - x (using subtraction) · x = target - current
+-returning indices instead of the value at the index -find a current value that equals the target - x (using subtraction) -x = target - current
-· current starts as nums[0] (placeholder)
+-current starts as nums[0] (placeholder)
-· use a dictionary to store the indices visited
+-use a dictionary to store the indices visited

 Solution: see attached .py file (Python 3)